XML RSS

 Remember this is a better-behavior game and the aim of the game is to complete a word (at least five letters long) and becoming an 'Angel'.

 In this better behavior game the first time you (play it in groups of five) complete a word you become an 'A'.
 The second time you complete a word you become a 'An'.
 The third time you complete a word, you become a 'Ang' and so on until you become an 'Angel'.
-You then win the game and score a point.
+You then win this learning game and score a point.

 This better-behavior game gave me practice in finding ways to 'catch them doing right'.
 As an adult I was so used to picking out faults, I found it difficult to give praise/appreciation.